 The shape and proportions of the 75, therefore, were ultra-modern at the time of its launch, and yet it managed to look traditional, almost stately.
 A success, then, on all levels?

-This is not a universal opinion though, even though the 75 is so well sculpted, it’s the retro concept, which many people have difficulty coming to terms with.
-After all, the P4, P5, P6 and SD1 are all considered great Rovers, and yet, none of them were retro themselves, and are still lauded today as being daring and contemporary in their day…
+However, this is not a universal opinion – even though the 75 is so well sculpted, it’s the retro concept, which many people have difficulty coming to terms with.
+After all, the P4, P5, P6 and SD1 are all considered great Rovers, and yet none of them were retro themselves and all are still lauded today as being daring and contemporary in their day…

 Would they be thought of in such terms had they been designed with one eye on their past?